MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-08-mfp-support-for-ios13.md

 As per Apple you can submit apps in **Swift 4.0** to the App Store and migrate individual modules to Swift 5 when you are ready.
 We strongly encourage you to migrate your code to **Swift 5.0**.

-Highlighted features that were tested for Mobilefirst Foundation v7.1 and v8.0:
+Highlighted features that were tested for Mobilefirst Foundation v8.0:

 * OAuth Flow
 * Invoking backend procedures through adapters